Evanice4/ML_Summative/README.md

 ## Tools/Libraries Used
 - Vs code
-- Checkout: (requirements.txt) for a full list of all libraries used in the project.
+- Checkout: (API/requirements.txt) for a full list of all libraries used in the project.

 ## Mission Statement